sumedha25bai10037/AI-Chatbot/README.md

 # Chat Bot (GPT-3.5) using Streamlit and OpenAI

-This is a simple Python application that creates a chatbot powered by the GPT-3.5 model using the Streamlit framework for the user interface.
+This is a simple Python application made by Sumedha Bakshi 25BAI10037 that creates a chatbot powered by the GPT-3.5 model using the Streamlit framework for the user interface.
 The chatbot can engage in conversations and answer questions based on the user's input.

 ![Sample Output](sample.png)